voidSoull/voidSoull/README.md

 - 👋 Hi, I’m @voidSoull
-- 👀 I’m interested in web development
+- 👀 I’m interested in software engineering
 - 🌱 I’m currently improving my skills
 - 💞️ I’m looking to be a pro in this